7 Morning Habits of Women Who Never Feel Behind

 ✦ · ✦ · ✦

 There is a particular kind of woman you have probably noticed.
-She moves through her day with a quality that is hard to name — not rushed, not frantic, not perpetually apologising for being late or unprepared or overwhelmed.
+She moves through her day with a quality that is hard to name — not rushed, not frantic, not perpetually apologising for being late or overwhelmed.

 She is not superhuman.
 She does not have more hours than you.
-She has not found some secret productivity system or perfected the art of doing more.
+She has not found some secret productivity system.

 What she has done is simpler than that.
 She has built a morning that sets the tone for everything that follows.